hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step8-controller.md

 Now that we have a CRD to work with, this next step focuses on the controller to manage these _At_ resources.

 Click on this `example/controllers/at_controller.go`{{open}} file to open it in the editor.
-There are Kuberbuilder markers that define the access control (RBAC) for the CRD, however this controller will need permission for Pods as well.
+There are Kuberbuilder markers that define the access control (RBAC) for the CRD, however, this controller will need permission for Pods as well.

 ## Add Imports